fmhy/edit/.github/CONTRIBUTING.md

 The wiki will always have some variation either due to exceptions being made, the layout/structure, or the flexible nature of markdown itself.

 For these reasons, there are too many conditions and nuances to satisfy to make an easy-to-follow guide.
 However, you can generally get an idea by looking at how existing links are structured.

+Note that we do try to order sections from best to worst, and if multiple links are on the same line, only the **bold** ones are considered stars.

 If you're unsure, ask in the wiki channels on [Discord](https://github.com/fmhy/FMHY/wiki/FMHY-Discord) and wait for a staff member to reply.